LCA-EET/LCA_Explicit/README.md

-This mod patches the <a href="https://github.com/LCA-EET/LCA">Love Conquers All</a> mod and adds some sexually explicit dialogs and cutscenes.
-It's definitely not for everyone, especially those below 18 years of age, and I don't recommend it if any of the following kinks make you uncomfortable:
+This mod patches the <a href="https://github.com/LCA-EET/LCA">Love Conquers All</a> mod and adds some sexually explicit dialogs and cutscenes, written from a male perspective.
+F/F content will be added at a later date.
+This mod is definitely not for everyone, especially those below 18 years of age, and I don't recommend it if any of the following kinks make you uncomfortable:

 - Bondage / BDSM
 - Cuckolding